![]() |

 voltage there is electric field present surround it, when current flow continues

-magnetic field also present there surround the conductor, this mainly happen
+magnetic field also present there surround the conductor, this mainly happens

-for overhead electric line.
+for the overhead electric line.
 But underground cable able to eliminate its

-electric field totally as it is screened out by the sheath round the cable; but
+electric field totally as it is screened out by the sheath around the cable; but

 it still produces magnetic fields.
 EMFs field strength is stronger to the

-center of the field or near to conductor and gradually weakened at outer point from
+centre of the field or near to the conductor and gradually weakened at the outer point from

-the center.
-In general sense overhead line is farther than underground cable to
+the centre.
+In a general sense overhead line is farther than an underground cable to

-human, so it should overhead line is safer than underground cable.
+human, so it should overhead line is safer than an underground cable.
 However, as

 the individual cables are installed much closer together than the overhead conductors

-which results in the magnetic field from cables falling more quickly with
+which result in the magnetic field from cables falling more quickly with

 distance than the magnetic field from overhead lines.
-Overall result is that the
+The overall result is that the

-cable produces a lower field than the overhead line; means EMFs effect is smaller
+cable produces a lower field than the overhead line; means the EMFs effect is smaller

 underground electric line is very much costly!